johnpeart/johnpeart.github.io/src/posts/blogpost/2022-04-20-eurovision-first-listens.md

   commentary: |
     My most immediate reaction to this is that it could do with far, *far* fewer trumpets.

-    It's like a cheesy lounge singer's song.
+    It’s like a cheesy lounge singer’s song.

     I'm told this is a fan favourite this year.
 I don't get it.
-Maybe it's in the staging.
+Maybe it’s in the staging.

 - country: "Spain"
   shortcode: "ESP"